AbdooOwd/HackerOoT/docs/abdoo/notes.md

     Instead, I had to make a new empty 64x32 texture.
     So if I wanna do something similar, that's what I gotta do.

+-   If I want an entrance to trigger a cutscene when entered for the first time, I gotta go to `z_demo.c` and look for `sEntranceCutsceneTable`.

+-   I guess I can use the "Event Check Bits" (`EVENTCHKINF` defines).

 ## Blender